"It's really simple. You bring two sides together. They fight. A lot of them die. But those who survive are stronger, faster and better."

 The Ratkin (wererats) and Ajaba (werehyenas) are extreme social darwinists.
 The former were tasked with killing humans when the human population grew too larger, and the latter kill humans who are old, sick, or weak.

-Andrew Ryan from BioShock has been (inaccurately) accused of being this, what with his version of Ayn Rand's Objectivism.
+Andrew Ryan from BioShock has shades of this, what with his version of Ayn Rand's Objectivism.
 He even builds an underwater utopia so that the weak do not keep the strong down.
 Someone still has to scrub the toilets in Rapture; even if Ryan brought down only the best and the brightest people that fit in with his ideology, people who were once captains of industry back on land were no better than average there, and were disgruntled when they had to work menial jobs that someone's gotta do.
-On the other hand, Andrew Ryan had a pretty broad view of "strong."
+On the other hand, Ryan had a fairly arbitrary definition of "strong."
 For example, he met one of his best friends, Bill McDonough, when the man was installing the plumbing in Ryan's apartment.
 Ryan had only paid for tin pipes, but McDonough was using copper ones (paying the difference out of his own pocket), because "no one bails water out of privies made by Bill McDonough."
 The next day, Ryan hired him as his general contractor, and made sure to bring him down to Rapture when the city was built.

 The City of Heroes' main bad guy, Lord Recluse, has founded his entire evil organization on Social Darwinism... to the point where he actively encourages every faction to fight against every other faction and backstab each other freely.
 It's a wonder his plans for world conquest go anywhere when all the bad guys are busy killing each other off instead of fighting the heroes. note This may have been inspired by the Nazis, who recommended Klingon Promotions and frequently assigned the same task to two or more officials to see who got it done first, promoting infighting.
 This did not help in making The Trains Run On Time.
 This does explain why the majority of your enemies in City of Villains are not, in fact, heroes.
 While Recluse adheres to Survival of the Fittest, he doesn't let it consume his organization.
 Anarchy and insubordination are stamped out pretty quickly if they interfere with his plans — one of the few things Villains in his city can't do without restraint is attack civilians.
 Who else is going to pay Recluse his taxes?